afrorerexhaj/roast-my-github/README.md

 Write a roast that:
 - References specific repos, languages, or patterns you notice
 - Comments on things like: too many forks, abandoned projects, weird naming, lack of stars, obsessive use of one language
-- Is funny and creative, not generic
+- Is funny and creative not generic
 - Is 2-4 paragraphs (or haiku format if haiku style)
-- Is not racist, sexist, or genuinely hurtful — keep it about the code
+- Is not racist, sexist or genuinely hurtful — keep it about the code
 ```

 Style instructions per mode: